syngenta/bio-qsar/README.md

 # Bio-QSAR

-This repository includes the models and code from the publiciation: *Physiological variables in machine learning QSARs allow for both cross-chemical and cross-species predictions*
+This repository includes the data and models from the publication: *Physiological variables in machine learning QSARs allow for both cross-chemical and cross-species predictions*

 ## Freshwater fish and invertebrate models

-These Bio-QSAR models allow the prediction of pesticide toxicity in freshwater fish and invertebrates.
+These Bio-QSAR models allow the prediction of toxicity in freshwater fish and invertebrates.
 For information on development, use, and limitations, please see our associated publication.

 Models were built using R version 4.1.3 and the packages tidyverse (version 1.3.1), caret (version 6.0.91), and ranger (version 0.13.1).